 Cannabis sativa plants cultivated to produce marijuana, are generally higher in THC than indica plants.
 This means marijuana from a mainly, or pure, Cannabis sativa strain will produce a stronger high, when compared with a similar weight of marijuana from a Cannabis indica plant.

 Cannabis sativa plants need more light and take more time to mature than indica plants, they are better suited to growing outdoors.
-Although, there are some mostly sativa strains that can be grown indoors.
+Although, there are strains with some sativa heritage that can be grown indoors.

 Cannabis ruderalis originated from stray Cannabis sativa seeds that were employed in the production of hemp, and grew wild.

-Cannabis ruderalis can be found growing wild across the globe, often in patches and along roads near places where hemp was once cultivated.
-These wild plants are commonly called ditch weed.
+It can be found growing wild across the globe, often in patches and along roads near places where hemp was once cultivated.
+These wild plants are commonly referred to as ditch weed.

-The species is not cultivated for its THC content, because of the small amount it produces.
-Some breeders have crossed sativa and indica strains with ruderalis to produce auto-flowering marijuana plants.
+Though not cultivated for its THC content, some breeders have crossed sativa and indica strains with ruderalis to produce auto-flowering marijuana strains.

 Cross - Plants of two distinct types that are bred to produce a new distinct type of plant, called a hybrid.
 Crosses are attempted in order to isolate desired characteristics of the parent plants while eliminating or minimizing undesired characteristics.

 Cultivate - To encourage plant growth by providing enriched growing conditions.